-For a major in mathematics, 36 credits; including courses 4, 5, 6, 107, 108, 109, plus six additional approved upper division credits.
+For a major in mathematics, 36 credits; including courses 4, 5, 6, 107, 108, 109, or their equivalents, plus six additional approved upper division credits.

-Candidates who are not majors in mathematics but wish to teach mathematics as a minor subject must have earned at least 20 credits in mathematics, including courses 4, 5 and 6, before receiving the recommendation of the department.
+Candidates who are not majors in mathematics but who wish to teach mathematics as a minor subject must have earned at least 25 approved credits in mathematics, including courses 4, 5, and 6, before receiving the recommendation of the department.

-Major students in mathematics should, if possible, select their courses in mathematics in the following order: Math.
-4, 5, 6, 107, 108, 109.
-In addition they should elect physics as their freshman science.
+Major students in mathematics should, if possible, select their courses in the following order: Mathematics 4, 5, 6, 107, 108, 109.
+In addition they should elect physics as their sophomore science.

-Courses 1 and 2 must be taken by all students who select mathematics as a major or a minor, if these subjects were not taken in the high school.
+Courses 1 and 2 must be taken by all students who select mathematics as a major or a minor if these subjects were not taken in high school.